 There are a few provisions that are in place to protect consumers, which are consistent across most life insurance policies.
 One circumstance under which a claim may not be paid is death by suicide within the first two years, although this timeframe varies by state.
 The second circumstance is fraud.

-*With "Laddering," users can increase or decrease the coverage amount of their policy over time.
-If they exercised this provision, the updated coverage amount would be the benefit received at the time of claim.
+Note: With Laddering, users can adjust the coverage amount of their policy over time.
+If you Ladder your policy and exercise this provision, the updated coverage amount will be the death benefit amount at the time of a claim.
 Read more about "Laddering" here.